fenghe12/DH-OmniFace/README.md

 ![Dataset Overview](static/images/figure1-0918.png)

 Overview of the proposed DH-OmniFace.
-The suite includes seven components: DH-FaceVid-1K for talking face generation, DH-SingleVid for complex body movements, DH-FaceReliVid for diverse lighting conditions, DH-MVHeadVid for multi-view head poses, DH-FaceEmoVid for expressive emotions, DH-FaceLolVid for authentic laughter, and DH-FaceDrasMvVid for large-angle head movements.
+The suite includes seven components: DH-FaceVid-1K for talking face generation, DH-SingleVid for complex body movements, DH-ReliFaceVid for diverse lighting conditions, DH-MVHeadVid for multi-view head poses, DH-EmoFaceVid for expressive emotions, DH-LolFaceVid for authentic laughter, and DH-DrasFaceVid for large-angle head movements.
 The lower panels summarize our experiments:
 i) fine-tuning generative backbones, ii) proposing the FACET benchmark, and iii) exploring joint training of face and full-body data to enhance quality and diversity in full-body video generation.

 ---